jhauschild/sphinx_cfg_options/test.rst

 .. cfg:config:: Vehicle

-   max_speed : float
+   max_speed : float = 220.
-      Maximum speed of the vehicle.
+      Maximum speed of the vehicle in km/h.

 In the function that sets up the engine, we notice that we need another
 parameter: the type of the fuel.